Our Story

 Raised in rural southern Kentucky, George’s journey began at 18 when he joined the U.S. Army, serving multiple deployments and in the Bosnian War.
 When stationed in Germany, he met Peggy, a native nursing student.
 Later they married in Denmark, then moved to the U.S. in 1998.

 The couple welcomed their son, Julian, in 2001.
-Many military moves later, George retired after serving 11 years and began a career in Cincinnati, while Peggy worked a healthcare job serving the Northern KY area.
+Many military moves later and after serving 11 years, George began a career in Cincinnati, while Peggy worked a healthcare job serving the Northern KY area.
 Their daughter, Olivia, came along in 2007.

 The Earls Family Today